pushbit-co/platform/README.md

 * Open a [GitHub Issue](https://github.com/pushbit-co/platform/new) for bugs and feature requests
 * Initiate a [GitHub Pull Request](https://help.github.com/articles/using-pull-requests/) for patches
-* Don't be shocked if Pushbit comments or improves on your PR 😉
+* Don't be shocked if Pushbit comments on your PR 😉